Grabosticus/12222190_impressionist-stylegan/README.md

 In early training runs I used the Wasserstein Loss function, but after I implemented ADA, I had to switch to a loss function which is centered around 0, since ADA recognizes discriminator overfitting by the signage of the score on the real images.
 Non-Saturating Logistic Loss satisfies this property.

 ### Exponential Moving Average (EMA) Generator
 I used a EMA Generator, whose weights are a moving average of the Generator weights.
-This makes the EMA Generator weight changes smoother than those for the original Generator, resulting in better overall performance.
+This makes the EMA Generator weight-changes smoother than those for the original Generator, resulting in better overall performance.

 ### Hyperparameters
 I based my hyperparameter selection on hyperparameters used in official StyleGAN implementations.